 - A driver knows what the law is, but chooses not to follow it

 This is not only dangerous, but costly for all Kentucky residents.
 Understanding, and following, Kentucky traffic laws can save lives, prevent property damage, and save money.
+Whether you’re a new driver or have been behind the wheel for decades, a refresher on these laws is always worthwhile.

 Kentucky Speed Limits